best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 information about writing good commit messages, using `git rebase` for local branches, and `git merge --no-ff` for merges, as well as the entry on `git push --force-with-lease` instead of `git push -f`.

+If you want to modify the `.gitignore` files, see the template [documentation][docs-updating-gitignore] for further details.

 Our source code is stored on GitHub at [https://github.com/ukgovdatascience/govcookiecutter][govcookiecutter].
 Pull requests into `master` require at least one approved review.